uviclibraries/rstudio/basics-importing-data.md

 </div>

-<br> The output tells you the weight of the pig that falls between the
+<br> The output tells you the income value that falls between the
-lighter half and the heavier half of the pigs. <br>
+higher income half and the lower income half of the people in your dataset. <br>

 <br>

 <div class="task-box" markdown="1">

-⭐ <u>Task 2.1-4</u>
+⭐ <u>Task 4-7</u>

 **Get standard deviation.**